Individual Privacy Accounting via a Renyi Filter: Preliminaries

 \subsection{Individual privacy losses}

 Our individual accounting relies on measuring the maximum possible effect of an individual data point on a dataset statistic in terms of R\'enyi divergence.
 This measure is equivalent to an RDP version of personalized differential privacy \cite{ebadi2015differential}.
 For convenience we will refer to it as individual R\'enyi differential privacy, or individual RDP for short.
-We note, however, that, by itself, a bound on this divergence does not imply any formal privacy guarantee for the individual.
-In particular, an individual RDP parameter itself depends on the sensitive value of the data point.
+We note, however, that, by itself, a bound on this divergence does \emph{not} imply any formal privacy guarantee for an individual, since the individual RDP parameter depends on the sensitive value of the data point.

-\begin{definition}[Individual RDP] Fix $n\in\N$ and data point $X$.
-We say that a randomized algorithm $\A$ satisfies $(\alpha, \rho)$-\emph{individual R\'enyi differential privacy for $X$} if for all datasets $S\supseteq X$ such that $|S|\leq n$, it holds that
+\begin{definition}[Individual RDP] Fix $n\in\N$ and a data point $X$.
+We say that a randomized algorithm $\A$ satisfies $(\alpha, \rho)$-\emph{individual R\'enyi differential privacy for $X$} if for all datasets $S=(X_1,\ldots,X_m)$ such that $m\leq n$ and $X_i=X$ for some $i$, it holds that

 \end{definition}

 Therefore, to satisfy the standard definition of RDP, an algorithm needs to satisfy individual RDP for all data points $X$.

 Our main focus will be on individual privacy losses as introduced in Definition \ref{def:stronger-ind-privacy}, however some of our results also hold under a weaker notion of individual privacy loss, which measures the effect of a data point on the output of a statistical analysis, relative to a \emph{fixed} dataset.
 This notion is an RDP version of per-instance differential privacy \cite{wang2019per}.